-October is College & Career Month in the Boston Public Schools!
+October is College & Career Month in Boston!
 This marks an exciting month of events and activities designed to encourage all students and their families to begin planning for a passion-filled life after high school as early as possible.

 October is packed with events and milestones to help you prepare for college.
 Download this calendar to help keep yourself on track, and visit BPS' College & Career Month website for additional event listings and resources.